Artificial-reference tracking MPC with probabilistically validated performance on industrial embedded systems: Hardware-in-the-loop results

-We are interested in validating the long-term behavior of the closed-loop system for a given selection of MPCT hyperparameters.
-Specifically, we aim to verify that the controller performs satisfactorily under the real operating conditions of the plant, where its outputs are required to track a piecewise constant reference.
-To this end, each of the $N_s$ validation experiments consists of a closed-loop simulation of the system trajectory over $N_t = 100$ sample times, where: \begin{itemize} \item Before recording each experiment, the closed-loop system is subject to an initialization phase that lasts $40$ sample times using a random reference $y_{r1} \doteq \(c_{Br_{1}}, p_{Br_{1}}\)$, with components $c_{Br_{1}}$ and $p_{Br_{1}}$ sampled from uniform distributions within the intervals $[0.73,1.094]$ and $[155,301]$, respectively.
+The objective is to validate the long-term behavior of the closed-loop system for a given selection of MPCT hyperparameters.
+Specifically, the aim is to verify that the controller performs satisfactorily under the real operating conditions of the plant, where its outputs are required to track a piecewise constant reference.
+To this end, each of the $N_s$ validation experiments consists of a closed-loop simulation of the system trajectory over $N_t = 100$ sample times, where: \begin{itemize} \item Before recording each experiment, the closed-loop system is subject to an initialization phase that lasts $40$ sample times using a random reference $y_{r1} \doteq \(c_{Br_{1}}, p_{Br_{1}}\)$, with $c_{Br_{1}}$ and $p_{Br_{1}}$ sampled from uniform distributions within the intervals $[0.73,1.094]$ and $[155,301]$, respectively.
 Here, the state $x$ starts at the equilibrium point~\eqref{eq:eq_point}, the Singer model~\eqref{eq:Singer_model} at $\theta_0$, and the estimator~\eqref{eq:observer} at the origin.
-Therefore, the time index $k=0$ denotes the first sample time following the initialization phase, where the closed-loop system is already in steady-state regime. \item At a random time instant $t_r$ sampled from a uniform distribution of integers in the range $[10,50]$, the reference changes to a new value $y_{r2}\doteq \(c_{Br_{2}}, p_{Br_{2}}\)$, sampled from the same probability distribution as~$y_{r1}$. \end{itemize} The length of the experiments and the time window for changing the reference were selected so that the experiments could capture both the transient and the steady-state behavior of the closed-loop system.
-We note that the controller design in Section~\ref{sec:controller_design} typically steers the system to steady-state regime in approximately $40$~sample times, which explains the selected length of the initialization phase.
+Therefore, the time index $k=0$ denotes the first sample time following the initialization phase, where the closed-loop system is already in steady-state regime. \item At a random sample time~$t_r$ drawn from a uniform distribution of integers in the range $[10,50]$, the reference changes to a new value $y_{r2}\doteq \(c_{Br_{2}}, p_{Br_{2}}\)$, sampled from the same probability distribution as~$y_{r1}$. \end{itemize} The length of the experiments and the time window for changing the reference were selected so that the experiments could capture both the transient and the steady-state behavior of the closed-loop system.
+It is observed that the controller design in Section~\ref{sec:controller_design} typically steers the system to steady-state regime in approximately $40$~sample times, which explains the selected length of the initialization phase.
 Note also that the reference is modeled as a random variable to validate the controller in a wide range of operating regimes.
+Referring to the nomenclature used in Section~\ref{sec:prob_validation}, in the experimental setup, a sample $w$ drawn from $\mathcal{W}$ includes: the random reference values $y_{r1}$ and $y_{r2}$; the reference change time instant $t_r$; the initial state $x(0)$; the estimate of the initial state $\hat{x}(0)$ and disturbance $\hat{d}(0)$; the sequence of disturbances $\theta_d(0),\dots,\theta_d(N_t-1)$; and any other stochastic variable affecting the closed-loop system, e.g., the communication times along an experiment.